Private cloud deployment

 The "Basic Information" tab is selected by default when the dialog opens.
 Fill in the following fields:

-UI Reference: The Basic Information tab shows:
+UI reference: the Basic Information tab shows:

-- Description multi-line text area (optional) with helper text: "Optional description"
+- Description multi-line text area (optional) with helper text "Optional description"

-- Service Account field (optional) with helper text: "Kubernetes service account for the controller (optional)"
+- Service Account field (optional) with helper text "Kubernetes service account for the controller (optional)" — set this to use a pool-provided ServiceAccount instead of having the CLI create one

 Fill in the following required fields: